LorenvXn/mapr-SparkStreaming-Zoomdata/HiveMetastore.md

 If no errors:

-1) The files under /tmp/streaming_output should have been transferred under /user/hive/zoomeet:
+1) The files under /tmp/streaming_output should have been copied under /user/hive/zoomeet:

 ```
 [mapr@Host ~]$ hadoop fs -ls /user/hive/zoomeet